Eco & Sustainability Initiatives

 Our cottages are stocked with eco products including shampoo, body wash and hand wash.
 You’ll find eco dish washing liquid and we use environmentally friendly and septic safe non-toxic cleaning products.

-In 2023 Kahu had installed, from the USA, a top of the line, luxury, two person spa pool.
+In 2023 we installed at our Kahu cottage, from the USA, a top of the line, luxury, two person spa pool.
 This spa has the latest technology which includes a FreshWater® III high-output ozone generator plus the exclusive FreshWater IQ, in-line self monitoring salt water system as well as a 100% no-bypass filtration system which the Tri-X filters ensure that the water is always kept clean.
 The Hot Spring® Energy Smart® system also makes certain that the spa will be hot and ready for our guests whilst keeping energy costs low.

 We follow the principles of the Tiaki Promise and share these values